 Short-tailed shrews live in almost all habitats: woods, banks of small streams, tall grass and brush.
 They frequent the top few inches of soil and leaf litter, digging their own tunnels or using those of mice, voles and other small mammals.
 They burrow through the snow in winter.
-Home range is a half-acre to an acre.
-Active day and night, short-tailed shrews eat insects, worms, snails, salamanders, small snakes, songbirds, mice, voles, other shrews, carrion and vegetable matter.
+Home range is a half-acre to an underground or beneath logs, stumps or debris.
+They breed from March through November.
+Three to six blind, hairless young are born following a gestation period variously reported as 15 to 23 days.
+Several litters may be raised each year.
+Both parents care for the young, which are weaned at 21 days.
+Longevity is less than two years.

+and vegetable matter.
 Individuals cache food in small chambers in their burrows.